lambroskarkazis/SoftwareFinalPracticeExam/PracticeFinal.markdown

 }
 ```

 How would you compose a component test to ensure that these functions work together?
 What potential problems could arise from this implementation?
+(Note: component-level testing checks the interaction between functions.)

 ### Question 4
 Why do many software projects begin with data modeling?